noyzzz/noyzzz.github.io/_posts/2020-9-10-sw_trust-markdown.md

 ---
 layout: post
 title: Trust Evaluation in OSNs
-subtitle: Implementing SWTrust framework for online social networks based on [this paper](https://ieeexplore.ieee.org/abstract/document/6120835)
+subtitle: Implementing SWTrust framework for online social networks
-tags: [Project]
 comments: true
 ---

 ### Brief introduction

 {: .box-note}
-**I**n this project we implemented SWTrust framework to generate trusted graphs for trust evaluation in online social networks.
+**I**n this project we implemented SWTrust framework based on [this paper](https://ieeexplore.ieee.org/abstract/document/6120835) to generate trusted graphs for trust evaluation in online social networks.
 The algorithm is based on graph theory and weak ties.
 The results are tested for Epinions dataset.

 ### SWTrust
- Implementing SWTrust framework for online social networks based on [this paper](https://ieeexplore.ieee.org/abstract/document/6120835)
-SWTrust is a framework that addresses the issue of \"Can Alice trust Bob on a service?\" in large online social networks (OSNs).
+ Implementing SWTrust framework for online social networks SWTrust is a framework that addresses the issue of \"Can Alice trust Bob on a service?\" in large online social networks (OSNs).
 Many models have been proposed for constructing and calculating trust.
 However, two common shortcomings make them less practical, especially in large OSNs: the information used to construct trust is usually too complicated to get or maintain, that is, it is